-- Where the policy intention is unclear; - Whether the policy is expected to meet its stated objective; - Whether the measure may give rise to unintended consequences (such as affecting a wider range of situations than intended), or opportunities for avoidance, or likely to give rise to changes in taxpayer behaviour.
+- Where the rationale for the proposal is unclear or unconvincing; - Where the policy intention is unclear; - Whether the policy is expected to meet its stated objective; - Whether the measure may give rise to unintended consequences (such as affecting a wider range of situations than intended), or opportunities for avoidance, or likely to give rise to changes in taxpayer behaviour.

-Where possible, we should suggest alternatives where these are consistent with the policy objective and could achieve the desired outcome in a manner which is more consistent with our objectives for the tax system.
+Where possible, we should suggest alternatives where these are consistent with what is understood to be the policy objective and could achieve the desired outcome in a manner which is more consistent with our objectives for the tax system.